 215. Computer Science II.
 (3 hours) Introduction to data structures such as linked lists, stacks, queues, trees, more general graphs and heaps using static and dynamic representations.
 Use of multi-dimensional arrays and recursion.
 Prerequisite: CSC 115.
 Fall and Spring

 270. Topics in Programming. (.5-3 hours) An opportunity for students to explore programming languages and programming methods not covered in regular courses.
 Only one hour of CSC 270 may be counted towards a major or minor.
-Prerequisite: CSC 215 and consent of instructor.
+Prerequisites: CSC 215 and consent of instructor.
+As needed

 315. Advanced Programming.
 (3 hours) Study of and experience with larger programming efforts.
 Topics such as event-driven programming, including programs with graphic user interfaces, and building static and dynamic libraries.
 Prerequisite: CSC 215.
 Fall

 337. High Performance Computing.
 (3 hours) An introduction to High Performance Computing.
 Topics include history of supercomputing, study of parallel architectures, Flynn’s taxonomy, Amdahl’s law, performance analysis, shared memory paradigm versus message passing paradigm, design and implementation of parallel algorithms, scientific computing applications, scientific visualization.
+Prerequisite: CSC 304.
 Even Springs

 350. Perspectives on Computing.
 (3 hours) Social, legal, and ethical issues related to computing and information technology.
-Prerequisite: Junior standing in CSC, IFS, MIS, or CPS.
+Prerequisites: Junior standing in CSC, IFS, MIS, or CPS.
 Spring

 405. Database Management.
 (3 hours) Concepts and structures necessary to design and implement a database system, including file and data organization, data models and a study of a specific database management system.
 Prerequisite: CSC 215.
 Odd Falls